 “What is the difference between whiskey and whisky?”

-The answer to this question “whiskey or whisky?” is largely dependent on where you live.
-Americans and the Irish generally include an “e” in the spelling of whiskey while Canadians and The Scottish people spell whisky without the “e”.
-Although there is no difference between whiskey and whisky, there are many different types of whiskey.
+The answer to the question “whiskey or whisky?” is largely dependent on where you live.
+Americans and the Irish generally include an “e” in the spelling of whiskey while Canadians and Scottish people spell whisky without the “e”.
+Although there is no difference between whiskey and whisky, there are many different types of whiskey including rye, scotch, and bourbon, among others.

 Next, let’s define bourbon.